Anonymous-Usenix-25/Oblivious-Digital-Tokens/tamarin_proof/README.md

 This will run Tamarin on the `partial-proof.spthy` file and output `proof2.spthy` and `proof2.log`.
 At the end of the log it should say that all proofs completed successfully.
 If you run tamarin in interactive mode as described above, you can inspect the proof file by clicking on `proof2.spthy`.
-Again, this might take a while until the proof is loaded.
+Again, this might take around 30 minutes until the proof is loaded.

 Note: there appears to be a bug in the current version of Tamarin where the proof output is missing commas (`,`) after the macro definitions.
 If the proof file does not appear in the Tamarin interface, you should perform the following: